 About this course

-- This introductory course will help you to explore different types of anxiety, how they might affect young people and recognise useful responses to support young people coping with anxiety and stress as they grow up.
+- This course will enable you to explore the effects of different types of anxiety on young people and useful responses to support young people coping with anxiety and stress as they grow up.

 - With two trainer consultants available in each workshop, we can effectively facilitate discussion and provide a safe learning space for you to feel empowered to make a difference for children and young people.

-During this course participants will:
+During this course we will:

-- Develop an understanding of anxiety
+- develop a shared understanding of mental health and anxiety

 - understand the causes of anxiety and the possible resulting symptoms and behaviours

 - develop strategies and ways of communicating with young people to support them to manage their anxiety

 - recognise the importance of looking after ourselves